The Robber Hotzenplotz

 All three books were illustrated by artist Josef Tripp, as were most of Preußler's works.
 These books were translated into at least 34 languages (e.g.: French: Le Brigand Briquambroque, Italian: Il Brigante Pennastorta, Spanish: El bandido Saltodemata, Turkish: Haydut Haytazot).
 Moreover, more than six million books were sold.

+In 2018 another original manuscript by Preußler was discovered detailing an adventure with Hotzenplotz.
+Originally meant for a puppet theater play, it was released in late May 2018 with permission and cooperation of Preußler's daughter Susanne Preußler-Bitsch.
+This volume was illustrated by Thorsten Saleina and F. J. Tripp.